 Black shorts and white school T-shirts.
 (Available from Paul's Place)

-Any similar type of shorts/skirt and T-shirts are acceptable but not cycling shorts.
+Any similar type of black shorts/skirt and plain white T-shirts are acceptable

 Pumps (indoor) and training shoes (for junior outdoor activities) are required for P.E.